-- Small Distributed Generation ("SDG") Distributed Generation projects up to and including 25 kW in size (prior to the December 14, 2021 Program reopening, Small DG projects had to be less than or equal to 10 kW). - Large Distributed Generation ("LDG") Distributed Generation projects greater than 25 kW in size up to and including 5 MW (prior to the December 14, 2021 Program reopening, Large DG projects had to be more than 10 kW and less than or equal to 2 MW). - Traditional Community Solar ("TCS") Community Solar projects up to and including 5 MW in size.3 - Public Schools Small and Large Distributed Generation projects, as well as community solar projects which serve a public school in Illinois.4 - Community-Driven Community Solar ("CDCS") Community Solar projects up to and including 5MW that meet the criteria to be classified as community-driven per the guidelines specified in Section 1.D. - Equity Eligible Contractor ("EEC") Distributed generation projects or community solar projects that are submitted to the Program by an Equity Eligible Contractor Approved Vendor per the guidelines specified in Section 2.B.5
+- Small Distributed Generation ("SDG") Distributed Generation projects up to and including 25 kW in size (prior to the December 14, 2021 Program reopening, Small DG projects had to be less than or equal to 10 kW). - Large Distributed Generation ("LDG") Distributed Generation projects greater than 25 kW in size up to and including 5 MW (prior to the December 14, 2021 Program reopening, Large DG projects had to be more than 10 kW and less than or equal to 2 MW). - Traditional Community Solar ("TCS") Community Solar projects up to and including 5 MW in size.
+New project applications will open on November 1, 2022, for the 2022-2023 program year.
+Scoring criteria will be further discussed in a forthcoming stakeholder feedback process. - Public Schools Small and Large Distributed Generation projects, as well as community solar projects which serve a public school in Illinois. - Community-Driven Community Solar ("CDCS") Community Solar projects up to and including 5MW that meet the criteria to be classified as community-driven per the guidelines specified in Section 1.6D. - Equity Eligible Contractor ("EEC") A distributed Distributed generation project as well as projects or community solar projects that are submitted to the Program by an Equity Eligible Contractor Approved Vendor per the guidelines specified in Section 1-J2.B.